Living on an island never gets boring!

 luxury: Morakot hotel close to Preah ae beach.
 Not the cheapest option, but I tried it myself and it’s nice!
 The place had a fridge, a big swimming pool and a nice room for 25 euros a day.
 So, if you’re travelling with your friend it’s only 12,5 euros a day! 🙂

 Average: Grand house, close to Preah ee beach.
 I loved this place.
-The rooms were nice, there is a fridge and the shower works pretty good (also warm water!).
+The rooms were nice, there is a fridge and the shower works pretty well (also warm water!).
 It costs me 15 euros a day for a big room.

 Other nice and cheap options: Alif apartment (1 and 2), Lanta sky house & Lanta Smile inn resort.